MaryamAdmz/AssignmentWeek11/README.md

   -  Action: Remove the word cylinders, replace others and missing values by filling with the most common value
 - fuel
   - missed percentage:%0.71
-  - Action: Filling with "Other" as this is a categorical column
+  - Action: Filling with 'Other' as this is a categorical column
 - odometer
   - missed percentage: %1.03
   - Action: Filling with the odometer means